kaymmm/UCR-Pandoc-Letterhead/README.md

 ## TO-DO:

-* Adjust positionings to use papersize
+* [ ] Adjust positionings to use papersize
-* Pull in other Pandoc options where useful, e.g., CJK fonts
+* [ ] Pull in other Pandoc options where useful, e.g., CJK fonts
-* More options for indenting and spacing
+* [ ] Greater flexibility with line and font spacing
-  - indent after section heading
+* [ ] Adjustable indents, including first paragraph after section heading
-  - linespacing
+* [ ] Testing across the board
-  - fontspacing
+* [ ] Pull out extraneous stuff pulled in from Pandoc

 ## Disclaimer